The S30/S35 models have been manufactured in Germany by Berchtold for over 20 years and undergone several upgrades.

-According to the manufacturers Berchtold, the S35 is sold in the UK by their official distributor Canonbury products Ltd, although it is available from other podiatry suppliers including:
+According to the manufacturers Berchtold, the S35 is sold in the UK by their official distributor Canonbury products Ltd, although occasionally it is available from other podiatry suppliers.

 Do you have experience using a Berchtold S35?
 Do you think it is as reliable as everybody says?
 Our readers will be keen to hear your comments below.

-If you found this article useful, please share it on your favorite social network.
+If you found this article useful, please share it on your favourite social network.